Fphelix/The-car-change-oil-App/README.md

 +	User Account should be like this
-Name: Phelix Akpalo
+1.Name: Phelix Akpalo
-Vehicle: Mazda
+1.Vehicle: Mazda
-Make:  6
+1.Make:  6
-Model: Touring
+1.Model: Touring
-Book now : The user will be able to put the date and time Types of oil: The user will determine which oil they want
+  *Book now : The user will be able to put the date and time *Types of oil: The user will determine which oil they want
 Location: 126 Adamsway st
 Payment Method: User will input their payment method
 •	For existing customers there would be additional information stored such as